Resources

 Tax Benefits

-A Money-back Policy provides you with tax benefits under Section 80C of the Indian Income Tax Act, 1961, which states that you can get a tax deduction on your policy premiums payments.
+A Money-back Policy provides tax benefits under Section 80C of the Indian Income Tax Act, 1961, which states that you can get a tax deduction on your policy premiums payments.
 The premiums are tax-free only under the Old Tax Regime.
 Payouts above Rs.
 5 lakhs will be taxed under the New Tax Regime for Money-back policies purchased after April 2023.

 Surrender Value